camunda/camunda-bpm-assert/camunda-bpm-assert/User_Guide_BPMN.md

 <a name="processInstance-isNotWaitingAt"/>
 #### Instance: isNotWaitingAt

-Assert that a process instance is currently NOT waiting at a specified activity:
+Assert that a process instance is currently NOT waiting at a specified activity Id:

 ```java
 assertThat(processInstance).isNotWaitingAt("edit");
 ```

-Assert that a process instance is currently NOT waiting at several specified activities:
+Assert that a process instance is currently NOT waiting at several specified activity Ids:

 ```java
 assertThat(processInstance).isNotWaitingAt("edit", "correct");